baldyjohnmichael/SatAssesment/README.md

 To view /stats and /health

-To view /stats copy the path to stats.html and paste it into the address bar of your browser.
+First start a local server by running "nodemon index.js" in the SatServer directory.

-To view /health copy the path to heath.html and paste it into the address bar of your browser.
+No go to your browser and type in "http://localhost:3000/stats" to view /stats and "http://localhost:3000/health" to view /health